jfcameron/HTML53DRenderer/README.md

 Exploring 3D transform and perspective projection capabilities of HTML5's transform style

 ## Layout
-Repo is split into Engine and Adhoc.
-Engine represents the abstraction I am building, Adhoc is an example App that depends on it.
+Repo is split into Engine and Apps.
+Engine represents the abstraction I am building, Apps is a webpack based workspace for dependant app projects.
+Apps includes demo usage of the engine, such as div based voxel rendering.

 ### Engine scripts:
 * ./Engine/unit-tests.sh - run test suite